 16. Get Some Feedback

 Another set of eyes and perspective can help you improve your resume.
 A friend or co-worker may see something you overlooked.
 You can also get feedback for free from a Certified Professional Resume Writers.
-The free resume critique starts with an easy upload, requires no commitment from you, and provides detailed recommendations on how to improve your resume.
+Upload your resume and schedule a 30-minute Resume Review call with me here...

 17. Hire A Professional